mimamch/cmd/readme.md

-# @mimamch/cmd - Powerful and Lightweigt Command Processing Library for Interactive Applications
+# @mimamch/cmd - Powerful and Lightweight Command Processing Library for Interactive Applications

 `@mimamch/cmd` is a library for processing and handling commands in text-based applications.
 This library provides an efficient way to manage and execute commands provided by users.